premAI-io/state-of-open-source-ai/mlops-engines.md

 * Not all LLM models are supported

-Many other open-source projects like [BentoML](https://www.bentoml.com/), [FastAPI](https://fastapi.tiangolo.com/), and [Flask](https://flask.palletsprojects.com/en/2.3.x/) have been used for serving models in the past.
+Many other open-source projects like [BentoML](https://www.bentoml.com), [FastAPI](https://fastapi.tiangolo.com), and [Flask](https://flask.palletsprojects.com/en/2.3.x) have been used for serving models in the past.
 These frameworks work just fine for traditional ML related tasks, but fall behind when it comes to generative AI.
-The reason for this is that traditional ML serving solutions don't come with the necessary optimizations(tensor parallelism, continuous batching, flash attention, etc.)  to run generative AI models in production.
+The reason for this is that traditional ML serving solutions don't come with the necessary optimisations(tensor parallelism, continuous batching, flash attention, etc.)  to run generative AI models in production.

 There is ongoing development in both the open-source and private sectors to improve the performance of LLMs.
 It's up to the community to test out different services to see which one works best for their use case.

 ## Future

 Due to the challenge of running LLMs, enterprises will likely opt to use an inference server instead of containerizing the model in-house.
-Optimizing LLMs for inference requires a high level of expertise, which most companies many not have.
+Optimising LLMs for inference requires a high level of expertise, which most companies many not have.
 Inference servers can help solve this problem by providing a simple and unified interface to deploy AI models at scale, while still being cost effective.

 Another pattern that's emerging is that models will move to the data instead of the data moving to the model.
 Currently, when calling the ChatGPT API data is sent to the model.
 Enterprises have worked very hard over the past decade to set up robust data infrastructure in the cloud.
 It makes a lot more sense to bring the model into the same cloud environment where the data is.
 This is where open-source models being cloud agnostic can have a huge advantage.